Growth & Care

 Mass Planting, General Garden Use, Container Planting

 Miss Ruby Butterfly Bush features showy panicles of fragrant ruby-red flowers with orange eyes at the ends of the branches from mid summer to mid fall.
 The flowers are excellent for cutting.
-It has grayish green foliage throughout the season.
+It has grayish green deciduous foliage.
 The fuzzy narrow leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.